xurxe/integrify-design-bootcamp-prep/README.md

 # Integrify Design Bootcamp

-We are two junior web developers in training at Integrify (Helsinki, Finland); André is also a professional designer, and Xurxe has dabbled in all kinds of visual arts.
-Our teacher asked us to create and implement a design bootcamp for our classmates.
-The bootcamp took place on June 26th-28th 2019.
+Description.

 ## Demo

 Coming soon.

+## Technologies and tools

+- React
+- Gatsby
+- Contentful
+- GraphQL
+- Netlify

 ## Authors

-- André Vollrath
 - Xurxe Toivo García

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-Everyone at [Integrify](https://github.com/Integrify-Finland), especially our teacher and classmates.
+Coming soon.